-We’re proud to say that more than 290 national wildlife refuges provide wonderful fishing spots for everyone.
-Learn about a handful of these spots from those who know them best.
+We’re proud to say that more than 340 national wildlife refuges provide wonderful fishing spots for everyone.
+Let's learn about a handful of these spots from those who know them best.

-Please note that state regulations must be observed while fishing at all national wildlife refuges, and all anglers must purchase a state fishing license.
+But before we do, please note that state regulations must be observed while fishing at all national wildlife refuges, and all anglers must purchase a state fishing license.

 “Fishing at Ding Darling is special,” says Ken Kopperl, a New Jersey resident who has been coming to J.N.
 “Ding” Darling National Wildlife Refuge on Florida’s southwest coast for more than two decades.
 “Getting out there and catching a fish is just an extra.
 Sitting out in the boat watching the birds at the rookery islands and having the dolphins swim by you and having a tarpon swim under your boat is much more exciting than catching a fish.
 Often we have a manatee bump into our boat to figure out what we are.
 Add to that having your rod bent in half 20 or 30 times in an afternoon, you can't beat the sensation of being a part of the outdoors.”

 Common freshwater species include largemouth bass, bluegill and gar.
 Saltwater species include bluefish, spotted seatrout, flounder, red drum, pompano, Spanish mackerel, bonefish and mangrove snapper.

 Tarpon Bay Explorers, a licensed concessionaire at the refuge, offers kayak, canoe, boat and fish equipment rental.

 Tip from Chincoteague National Wildlife Refuge ranger Aubrey Kurtz: